 Klonopin and Alcohol Overdose

-Klonopin and Alcohol Withdrawal
+Effects of Mixing Klonopin and Alcohol

-Withdrawal from one of these symtoms is essentially the same as the other.
-Both have symptoms like vomiting, extreme anxiety and depression, irritability, aggressive behavior, and Grand mal seizure.
-Both should only be attempted in a medically supervised environment which employs a taper.
+Withdrawal from both Klonopin and alcohol is potentially fatal.
+This is due to how both chemicals interact with the brain and the central nervous system.
+Both have symptoms like vomiting, extreme anxiety and depression, irritability, aggressive behavior, and seizure.
+Both should only be attempted in a medically supervised environment that employs a taper.

 Interestingly enough, Klonopin is often the drug of choice for both benzo and alcohol detoxes.
 This is due to its long half-life.
 Klonopin takes longer to reach peak effects and is metabolized by the body slower.
 This makes it, in theory at least, less abusable and better suited for detox.

-Klonopin and Alcohol Treatment
+Klonopin and Alcohol Addiction Treatment